If you have ideas for CS to consider, a question for the FAQ, or anonymous feedback, you can use the CS Feedback Form.

 Yes, so long as you still have time to satisfy the requirements.
 Even David J. Malan ‘99, who now teaches CS50, didn’t take his first CS course until his sophomore year, when he switched from Government to CS.

 We find that the most useful mathematical background for computer science includes linear algebra, probability/statistics, and discrete mathematics.
 Some areas such as optimization and machine learning, also use multivariate calculus.
+As of Fall 2021, the Computer Science concentration requires Linear Algebra, Probability, and Discrete Mathematics as well as preparatory calculus as required (Math Ma/Mb and Math 1a/b).
+Students no longer need to take multivariate calculus.

 The most common way to get the background in probability/statistics and discrete mathematics is via STAT 110 and CS 20 respectively.
-We find that many students who are comfortable with mathematical proofs (especially those that have taken Math 23/25/55) are able to skip CS 20 and pick up the required background on discrete mathematics via self study.
+We find that some students who are comfortable with mathematical proofs (especially those that have taken Math 23/25/55) are able to skip CS 20 and pick up the required background on discrete mathematics via self study.

 See the page Declaring CS Concentration.